-The building housing the diesel generators for the Los Alamos Ranch School was built in the early 1930s.
-In 1944, explosives expert George Kistiakowsky and his new bride moved into it.
-As a joke, his friends carved a half-moon in the door of the attached shed the Army built.
-It is now used as the NMSU Cooperative Extension offices.
+This building housed the diesel generators for the Los Alamos Ranch School.
+In 1944, explosives expert George Kistiakowsky moved into these small rooms with his daughter.
+The building is currently used for the NMSU Cooperative Extension offices.

 10 Hopper Fireplace